π£ Tech Debt¶

 LlamaIndex¶

-trace_methoddecorator in llama_index does not preserve function signatures; we hack it so that it does.
+trace_methoddecorator in llama_index previously did not preserve function signatures.

 LangChain¶